tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: snapshot.by.wal_size

-    The threshold for the total size in bytes of all WAL files created since the last snapshot taken.
+    The threshold for the total size in bytes for all WAL files created since the last snapshot taken.
     Once the configured threshold is exceeded, the WAL thread notifies the :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>` that it must make a new snapshot and delete old WAL files.